-Each week, gather around an Advent wreath or Christmas tree, light a candle, read the scripture and pray for each featured ministry.
-Use the Magnificent Gifts Prayer Guide as a resource throughout this season of celebration as a way to pray, using Mary’s song.
+During these six weeks, we also encourage time for personal and family centering.
+Use the Magnificent Gifts Prayer Guide as a resource through this season to help you to center on Jesus.
 Remember in prayer the different mission and ministry partners of Sheridan Lutheran Church.

 Consider giving a financial Magnificent Gift

 Learn more about the ministries which benefit from your above and beyond gift.
-You may contribute electronically, using the “give online” button or give with cash or check using a Magnificent Gifts envelope from the pew or Welcome Center.
+You may contribute electronically, using the “give online” button and designating by “Advent Giving,” or give with cash or check using a Magnificent Gifts envelope from the pew or Welcome Center.
 Make checks payable to Sheridan Lutheran Church.
 All undesignated Magnificent Gifts benefit Barnabas Community.

 Why above and beyond Advent giving?